pstansfeld/CCD2MD/README.md

 # CCD2MD codes for conversion between cofolding outputs and simulations

-Ref_data/ contains reference data

-FuncConv.py contains functions to enable conversion
+CCD2MD contains several codes for the purpose of increasing the ease of cofolding outputs and simulations.
+CCD2MD can be installed via pip (for versions 1.0.0 and above) via
+>pip install CCD2MD

+The paper associated with this code can be found on JCIM [here](https://doi.org/10.1021/acs.jcim.5c02066).
+Please note that there have been updates to the code (documented below) since the release of the paper.

+For full functionality, including membrane embedding please run ``pip install "CCD2MD[all]"``.

+This utilises the following packages:
+**MemPrO/MemPrOD**
+M. Parrag and P. J. Stansfeld, ADD DETAILS.
+Additional details can be found in the [paper](PAPER LINK), the [MemPrO GitHub](https://github.com/ShufflerBardOnTheEdge/MemPrO), and the [MemPrOD GitHub](https://github.com/ShufflerBardOnTheEdge/MemPrOD).
+PyPi version 0.0.6 of MemPrOD (which includes MemPrO) is required.

+**Vermouth-Martinize**
+P. C. Kroon et al., "Martinize2 and Vermouth: Unified Framework for Topology Generation", arxiv: 2212.01191.
+Additional details can be found in the [paper](https://arxiv.org/abs/2212.01191) and the [GitHub](https://github.com/marrink-lab/vermouth-martinize).
+CCD2MD has been tested with vermouth versions 0.13.0 and above, although use of 0.15.0 and above is not compatible with atomistic conversion.

+**cg2at-lite**
+This is a reduced version of CG2AT.
+CG2AT is detailed in O. N. Vickery and P. J. Stansfeld, (2021).
+"CG2AT2: an Enhanced Fragment-Based Approach for Serial Multi-scale Molecular Dynamics Simulations" J. Chem.
+Theory Comput.
+17(10), 6472-6482.
+Additional details can be found in the [paper](https://doi.org/10.1021/acs.jctc.1c0029), the [CG2AT2 GitHub](https://github.com/owenvickery/cg2at) and the [CG2AT-lite GitHub](https://github.com/pstansfeld/cg2at-lite/tree/main).
+PyPi version 0.2.3 of cg2at-lite is required.

 Functions are converted using:
-- ccd2at.py  (cofolding to CHARMM)
+- ccd2at  (cofolding to CHARMM)
-- at2ccd.py  (CHARMM to CCD/SMILES)
+- at2ccd  (CHARMM to CCD/SMILES)
-- ccd2cg.py  (cofolding to Martini 3, where possible)
+- ccd2cg  (cofolding to Martini 3, where possible)
-- at2cg.py   (CHARMM to Martini 3, where possible)
+- at2cg   (CHARMM to Martini 3, where possible)
-- at2mem.py  (embed CHARMM structure in membrane)
+- at2mem  (embed CHARMM structure in membrane)
-- pos2cif.py (structure file(s) to userCCD)
+- pos2cif (structure file(s) to userCCD)

-Note that there are limitations for the ligands available for conversion to Martini 3
+There are limitations for the ligands available for conversion to Martini 3.

 ### Usage

-pdb2cif is self contained, otherwise (currently) need to ensure that `Ref_data/` and `FuncConv.py` are in the directory of use.
-Additionally, the location of the CCD2MD suite should be indicatied in line 10 of FuncConv.py

 Dependencies are numpy and pandas with vermouth-martinize (martinize2) required for protein conversion, MemPrO required for protein membrane embedding and gromacs (specifically pdb2gmx) required for atomistic topology generation.
 There may be additional requirements for vermouth-martinize, MemPrO and pdb2gmx.
+Environment variables for MemPrO are set locally within CCD2MD and therefore do not need to be explicitly set if only utilising these packages via CCD2MD.

 Topology files are generated except for at2ccd.py and pos2cif.py